• Skip to primary navigation

 Grits are rooted in Southern culture, while mashed potatoes have become popular globally due to their versatility.

-By becoming aware of these differences, we can appreciate the diverse culinary world we live in.
+By becoming aware of these differences, we can appreciate the diverse cooking world we live in.

 Preparation and Cooking Methods for Grits and Mashed Potatoes

-Grits and mashed potatoes are quite different when it comes to preparation and cooking.
+Grits and mashed potatoes are quite different when it comes to preparation and cooking - similar pantry swaps like white cooking wine vs vinegar comparison help clarify flavor roles.

 Here's the lowdown: